weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 }
 ```

-Note that the results are confined to the choices from the history category.
-In lieu of any scientists Weaviate returns entries related to famous people.
+Note that the results are confined to the choices from the 'animals' category.
+Note that these results, while not being cutting-edge science, are biological factoids.

-## Aggregations
+## Metadata with `Aggregate`

 As the name suggests, the `Aggregate` function can be used to show aggregated data such as on entire classes or groups of objects.